jakestiles/SpireBiomePolarity/README.md

 **Usage:** Please do not use these ideas without asking.
 Discord name: jakestiles

-**Contributor(s) request:** I need someone who wants to do the coding work and help with art and help with design/balancing
+**Contributor(s) request:** Seeking partner/contributor (preferably with Biomes mod experience since I am a Biomes noob and have never coded a mod).
+Looking for someone who can help with coding work and art and design/balancing

 **Biome Name:** Polarity